MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/manage/assign-licenses-to-users.md

 ## Use the Active users page to assign licenses

-When you use the **Active users** page to assign licenses, you assign users licenses to specific products.
+When you use the **Active users** page to assign licenses, you assign users licenses to products.

 ### Assign licenses to multiple users